Frequently Asked Questions

 How long does it take to set up camera and what is involved?

-Camera setup time per classroom takes about 10 minutes.
-Two cameras will be recording the lesson, one focussed on student reaction and the other on the teacher.
+Camera setup time per classroom takes about 5 to 10 minutes.
+Two cameras will be recording the lesson, one focussed on students' reaction and the other on the teacher.
 We will need time to move between classrooms, so if lessons are back to back we suggest planning a 50 minute lesson or doing a starter activity to cover the setup time.

 What do teachers need to do?